CB Sant Josep: History

 The club was founded in 1962 by Ramon Sitjà as CB Sant Josep.
 In 1989 it became the Anonymous Sport Association (SAD).
 In 1987, when the ACB was enlarged to 24 teams, CB Girona entered the first division.
 In 1991, the club had to buy the rights of the Granollers EB to stay in the ACB as they were going to be relegated to the second division.

 In 2007, Girona won the FIBA EuroCup championship, which was hosted at Palau Girona-Fontajau arena.
 They beat Azovmash Mariupol in the final after having beaten Adecco Estudiantes in the semifinals.

 After the end of the 2007-2008 season, CB Girona suffered serious economic problems, with a debt of over €6 million euros.
 On July 25, 2008, the club announced that it would not participate in the 2008–09 season of either the Spanish ACB League or the Eurocup.

 The SAD was dissolved original CB Sant Josep Girona was kept for beginning playing in Adecco Bronce, the fourth level Spanish division.

 In the 2009–10 season, Sant Josep bought a LEB Oro place from CB Vic and played the quarterfinals of the promotion playoffs.
 On the next season, Girona finished in fourth position, arriving to the semifinals.
-In summer 2012, after three season spent at LEB Oro, the club resigns to its spot in the league and decides to continue playing in Liga EBA, Spanish fourth division.
+In summer 2012, after three seasons spent at LEB Oro, the club resigned to its spot in the league and decided to continue playing in Liga EBA, Spanish fourth division.

 In April 2013, CB Sant Josep announced it would be dissolved at the end of the 2012–13 season.